krukowskid/krukowskid.github.io/_posts/2024-03-19-Centralized-Configuration-with-Azure-App-Configuration.md

 ---
-excerpt_text: "Explore the process of setting up and managing Azure App Configuration using Terraform.
-This blog post delves into the intricacies of organizing keys, managing application entries independently, and streamlining configurations with a Terraform module.
-The post is a must-read for developers and IT professionals seeking to create a more efficient and user-friendly Azure environment."
 excerpt: "Explore the process of setting up and managing Azure App Configuration using Terraform.
-This blog post delves into the intricacies of organizing keys, managing application entries independently, and streamlining configurations with a Terraform module.
+This blog post explains how to organize key, manage application entries, and configure with a Terraform module.
 The post is a must-read for developers and IT professionals seeking to create a more efficient and user-friendly Azure environment."

 title: "Centralized Configuration with Azure App Configuration"

-header:
-  teaser: /assets/posts/2024-03-19-Centralized-Configuration-with-Azure-App-Configuration/header.webp
+image: /assets/posts/2024-03-19-Centralized-Configuration-with-Azure-App-Configuration/header.webp

 date: 2024-03-19